 In Hoyt v.
-Florida, the U.S. Supreme Court upholds rules adopted by the state of Florida that made it far less likely for women than men to be called for jury service on the grounds that a “woman is still regarded as the center of home and family life.”
+Florida, the U.S. Supreme Court upheld rules adopted by the state of Florida that made it far less likely for women than men to be called for jury service because a “woman is still regarded as the center of home and family life.”

 1962 – Ellen Ash Peters becomes the first woman to be granted tenure at Yale Law School.

-1963 – Congress passes the Equal Pay Act in an attempt to eliminate the practice of paying women less for the same work performed by men.
+1963 – Congress passed the Equal Pay Act to eliminate the practice of paying women less for the same work performed by men.

-1964 – The National Woman’s Party encourages the amendment of Title VII to prohibit employment discrimination on the basis of sex.
+1964 – The National Woman’s Party encourages the amendment of Title VII to prohibit employment discrimination based on sex.
 The amendment is successful.

 1965 – In the case of Griswold v.
 Connecticut, the Supreme Court identifies a constitutional right to privacy that protects a married couple’s right to use contraceptive devices.